jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 how to test if something is an instance of more than one type
 *********************************************************************************

-The `isinstance method`_ can take a tuple_ as the second input, which allows me to check if the first input is an instance of any of the :ref:`objects<classes>` in the tuple_
+The `isinstance function`_ can take a tuple_ as the second input, which allows me to check if the first input is an instance of any of the :ref:`objects<classes>` in the tuple_

 * I add a :ref:`variable<what is a variable?>` to the ``only_takes_numbers`` :ref:`function<functions>`